marcus-jw/Multi-Objective-Reinforcement-Learning-from-AI-Feedback/README.md

 **Preference modeling:**
 1.	**Sampling from Target Model:** The target model produces pairs of responses for prompts.
 This is implemented in `generate_responses_GPT2.py` which uses the HH-rlhf dataset.
-2.	**Rating by Feedback Model:** A foundation model evaluates which of these responses is better for each Individual principle.
+2.	**Rating by Feedback Model:** A feedback model evaluates which of these responses is better for each individual principle.
 This is implemented in `get_feedback_from_GPT-3.5.py`.
 3.	**Training Preference Models:** These ratings are then used to train a separate preference model for each principle.
 This is implemented in `train_preference_model.py` and `train_preference_model_LoRA.py`.

 **RL from AI feedback:**